-FSU Create a Campus Environment that FSU's Center for Student The Center worked with faculty Explore strategies to Promotes the Valuing of Cultural Diversity, Equity, and Inclusion and staff to: increase participation in Diversity programs and activities Provide support and leadership the Introduction to designed to reach out to racial development to marginalized Diversity workshops Establish institutional offices and identity groups and other student identity groups organizations to help build intercultural marginalized student identity Promote interaction and Seek funding to sustain understanding and broaden cultural groups to provide guidance and awareness among students, activities led by the awareness on campus by encouraging support while providing faculty, and staff Center, and hold a students, faculty, and staff to engage education and training to the Coordinate and facilitate the "Train-the-Trainer with cultures different from their own entire campus Introduction to Diversity institute during through their participation in co- Workshop-required of all first- summer/fall 2018 curricular and professional development FSU's Center for Student year, full-time students as part programs Diversity, Equity, and Inclusion of the programs offered in the programs and activities to Introduction to Higher engage students, faculty, and Education.
-Participation in the Develop inter-institutional academic staff in experiences targeting workshop increased to 90% (up opportunities and institutional curricular instruction and training on from 85% fall 2016) in the fall programs for students, faculty, and staff cultural sensitivity 2017 semester. designed to ensure equal participation in educational opportunities and encourage Partnerships with other FSU's partnership with the collaboration in activities designed to institutions in the University University of Maryland College highlight the study of social issues and System of Maryland to increase Park, TRIO Academic their relationship with underrepresented the number of Achievement Program's McNair groups globally underrepresented minorities Scholars has enrolled 80 pursiuing graduate school students since its inception, in 1991.
+FSU Cuanta a Camanua Emiliora a contratta et TCLU's Company for Chinaland The Content would all with face 1 Evalore stretttrsu Create a Campus Environment that Promotes the Valuing of Cultural FSU's Center for Student Diversity, Equity, and Inclusion The Center worked with faculty and staff to: Explore strategies to increase participation in Diversity programs and activities Provide support and leadership the Introduction to Diversity designed to reach out to racial development to marginalized Diversity workshops Establish institutional offices and identity groups and other student identity groups Diversity workshops organizations to help build intercultural marginalized student identity Promote interaction and Seek funding to sustain understanding and broaden cultural groups to provide guidance and awareness among students, activities led by the awareness on campus by encouraging support while providing faculty, and staff Center, and hold a students, faculty, and staff to engage education and training to the Coordinate and facilitate the "Train-the-Trainer with cultures different from their own entire campus Introduction to Diversity institute during through their participation in co- entire campus Workshop-required of all first- summer/fall 2018 curricular and professional development FSU's Center for Student year, full-time students as part Summer/Tan 2016 programs Diversity, Equity, and Inclusion of the programs offered in the programs programs and activities to Introduction to Higher engage students, faculty, and Education.
+Participation in the Develop inter-institutional academic staff in experiences targeting workshop increased to 90% (up opportunities and institutional curricular instruction and training on from 85% fall 2016) in the fall programs for students, faculty, and staff cultural sensitivity 2017 semester. designed to ensure equal participation in , educational opportunities and encourage Partnerships with other FSU's partnership with the collaboration in activities designed to institutions in the University University of Maryland College highlight the study of social issues and System of Maryland to increase Park, TRIO Academic their relationship with underrepresented the number of Achievement Program's McNair groups globally underrepresented minorities Scholars has enrolled 80 pursiuing graduate school students since its inception, in 1991.
 The six-year graduation rate for these students has been Identify funding to support 100%.
 Over 35% of the FSU students' participants have been males. participation in activities The 2016-2017 cohort included hosted at partner five students (three African institutions American females and two Caucasian males).
 TU Intergroup Dialogue - a multi-week Participation rates Facilitators trained: 18 IGD is a multi-week program that brings together small Faculty facilitating: 9 program that brings groups of students across social identity Staff facilitating: 9 together small groups of groups to increase social consciousness Student participants: 114 students across social and build bridges across group identity groups to differences.
 Faculty and staff members increase social consciousness and build